Extreme boss imperfections (OK, pathologies) are the source of great distress for many workers, and high rates of turnover at many companies.

 I need your help with something.
-I know you’ve got a ton of work to get out, but every time a new file hits my desk, I get even more anxious and confused about what to do first.
+I know you’ve got a ton of work to get out, but every time a new file hits my desk, I get even more confused about what to do first.

 But a report talker would prefer to hear something less personal, such as: